BirdeeHub/lze/README.md

 via its `add` function, which is called before any plugins have been loaded in that `require('lze').load` call.

-You can manually load a plugin and run its associated hooks using the `trigger_load` function.
+Your handler will then decide when to load a plugin and run its associated hooks using the `trigger_load` function.

 ```lua